howset/minishell/JOURNAL.md

 	- ✅ Moved the builtins check and execution to `exec_chprocess`
 - Next step is to handle redirections.
 I'll start with handling `>` and `>>`.
 I'll start with `>` and then move to `>>`.
 	- While testing more complex scenarios.
 In particular, redirections with pipes `ls -l | grep a > output.txt`.
 I found that we had a bug in command table while handling redirections nodes in pipe nodes. ✅  I fixed this bug and added a test case for it.
+	- ✅ To allow exec_chprocess to handle redirections, it needs to know the redirections.
+I'll update the function to take the `t_command` struct as an argument.
+This way, it can access the redirections.
 ### 28.12.2024
 - Improved command tables testing so it uses the whole flow of lexer -> parser -> command table -> exec.
 This way we can test the whole flow of the shell.
 - QUESTION: do we need to handle subshell?
 It's not covered in parsers. will come back to this later.